solaimanhridoy/LearnPostgreSQl/README.md

 #### Extracting Field From Date, Times in PostgreSQL

-We can extract single value such as Year, Month, Date, Minutes etc. from dates and times by using `EXTRACT` keyword.
+We can extract single value such as Year, Month, Date, Minutes, etc. from dates and times by using `EXTRACT` keyword.

 Let's walk through some example on terminal: